4 Powerful Radio Software to Broadcast Live Radio Online

 By going live, you create appointment-based listening.
 Your listeners will tune in at specific times because they want to hear you — not just the music.
 This is your chance to build a loyal audience through original talk segments, authentic conversations, and content that resonates beyond the playlist.

-To broadcast live radio online, you’ll need a computer, a stable internet connection, a microphone, and a broadcast encoder — the bridge that sends your live audio feed to your station’s stream.
+To broadcast live radio online, you’ll need broadcasting software, basic equipment like a computer, a stable internet connection, a microphone, and a broadcast encoder — the bridge that sends your live audio feed to your station’s stream.
+A server is needed to receive broadcasts and distribute them to listeners.

-A broadcast encoder is software that captures your microphone/audio input and sends it to your online radio platform.
+A broadcast encoder is one type of software used in online radio broadcasting, capturing your microphone/audio input and sending it to your online radio platform.
 It’s essential for real-time streaming.
 The encoder converts your audio into a streamable format and connects it to your online station in seconds.

 Setting up is easier than you might think: